canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     link_type: none

-We now add a ``requires:`` constraint to our jobs so that, if no interface that could possibly connected to the internet is on the machine, we can skip them instead of failing.
+We now add a ``requires:`` constraint to our jobs so that, if no interface that could possibly connect to the Internet is on the machine, we can skip them instead of failing.

 .. code-block:: none